comprna/CHEUI/README.md

 ```
 python3 ../scripts/CHEUI_preprocess_m6A.py -i nanopolish_output_test.txt -m ../kmer_models/model_kmer.csv -o condition_B_signals+IDs.p -n 15
 ```
-Run CHEUI m6A model 1, that takes the previous preprocess signals and calculates m6A methylation probability per individual signal.
+Run [Run CHEUI_predict_model1 for m6A](#model1_m6A), that takes the previous preprocess signals and calculates m6A methylation probability per individual signal.
 For the two conditions.
 Please notice that the --label will be used later to run the differential m6A modification.

 ```